kedro-org/kedro/docs/source/03_tutorial/06_visualise_pipeline.md

 assert fig == reloaded
 ```

-For JSONDataSet, you will need to specify the output type in `catalog.yml`.
+For plotly.JSONDataSet, you will also need to specify the output type in `catalog.yml`.

 ```yaml
 test.json: